 The parties argue that this approach fails to reflect future gains in energy efficiency that are reflected in legislation expanding customer eligibility for energy efficiency incentive programs and in the energy efficiency goals that the Commission adopted for SCE in D.17-09-025.
 However, the parties offer no evidence or explanation as to how these State-wide and system-wide incentives and goals will impact peak demand in the Valley South system specifically.
 In contrast, SCE offers a reasonable explanation for why it discounts distributed energy based on its proven dependability at peak times, and for excluding demand response for purposes of forecasting peak demand at the local level.

 Nevertheless, as SCE witness McCabe states, “Forecasting of any type is not an exact science.”
-As the EIR’s Table 1-1 shows, SCE’s forecasts have proven to overestimate local area peak demand on a regular basis.
+Indeed, while SCE predicted in its application that Valley South peak demand would exceed its capacity by 2011, its successive forecasts have